wilselby/ArduPilotRecordBook/README.md

 Total Distance:
 Elapsed Time:

-It will also print out to the console the total distance and time for each MAV Type in the format below:
+It will also print out to the console the total number of flights, distance, and time for each MAV Type in the format below:

 Final Totals by MAV Type:
-MAV Type: x.xx (km) xx:xx:xx (H:M:S)
+MAV Type: Flights x Distance x.xx (km) Time xx:xx:xx (H:M:S)

 The output file will be a .csv file with the following columns: